FAT32 Format Option Not Available on Windows 10/11

 Tip

 Step 1.
-Right-click target device partition and select "Advanced" > "Convert to FAT".
+Right-click the target device partition, select "Advanced", and then choose "Convert to FAT".

 Step 2.
-When the check process completes, click "Proceed" to start NTFS to FAT32 conversion.
+When the check process finishes, click "Proceed" to initiate the NTFS to FAT32 conversion.

 Step 3.
 Click "Apply" to save all changes.